Banbury: Roads

 Hennef Way (A422) was upgraded to a dual carriageway, easing traffic on the heavily congested road and providing north Banbury and the town centre with higher-capacity links to the M40 motorway.

 Canal

 The Oxford Canal is a popular place for pleasure trips and tourism.
 The canal's main boatyard is now the listed site Tooley's Boatyard.

 Media

 The Banbury Guardian is published weekly on Thursdays by Johnston Press, is priced for sale and is a tabloid.
 The Banbury Cake was formerly a free newspaper: its print edition ceased publication in 2017 and its website subsequently also closed.

 Regional TV news is provided by BBC South and ITV Meridian.
 Television signals received from the Oxford TV transmitter, although some parts of the town get a better TV signal from the local relay transmitter which is served by BBC West Midlands and ITV Central.

-Local radio stations are BBC Radio Oxford, Heart South, and Capital Mid-Counties.
+Local radio stations are Banbury FM, BBC Radio Oxford, Heart South, and Capital Mid-Counties.
 Banbury Music Radio was a local Internet radio station.